 “When we were married, we hardly knew about divorce.
 I guess everyone at our wedding, including us, fully expected the knot to stay tied.
 We watched their marriages.
 We had seen their faithfulness.
 And we would stay faithful too.
 We realize you won’t have that advantage.
 Some of your closest friends may pack it in.
 But no matter how dark the road gets, you will find examples of faithfulness.
 And when you can’t find examples, you can still BE ONE.”
 (Phil Callaway, from the Marriage Partnership Magazine article, “57 Years in 5 Simple Steps”)

-That statement has inspired us.
+That statement was inspirational to us.
 We looked around and we did find examples of inspirational marriages.
 We’re not talking about “perfect” marriages.
 (There aren’t any of those because no 2 people are perfect.)
 Instead, we’re talking about marriages of couples that have good marriages, despite going through some really tough times.
 Some go through worse times than others.
 But the goal is to grow their marriages to be the best they can be.
 One of these is Steve and Barbara Uhlmann.

 They are a married couple that has truly inspired us.
 We recently had the privilege of attending their 50th wedding anniversary.
 And what an inspiring time we had!
 They had several hundred of their close friends and family members celebrating with them.